 4. I would love to be able to say "Execute" but there are a couple of things which have to be checked before we can do this.
-First of all, you will need to be connected to a network, meaning that your PC must have a LAN cable inserted and the LAN must be operational - either connected to another PC using a crossover cable or to a router or hub (wireless links tend not to work well but this may improve as the WinPCap capabilities get better with newer version).
+First of all you will need to be connected to a network, meaning that your PC must have a LAN cable inserted and the LAN must be operational - either connected to another PC using a crossover cable or to a router or hub.

 Then we have to be sure that the network settings allow your PC to speak with the simulated device.
-The IP address must be within the local subnet:

-Open the C-file application.c in the uTaskerV1.4 project directory and check that the following default settings match your network settings (check what your PC uses in a DOS window with "ipconfig")
+The IP address must be within the local subnet: Open the C-file application.c in the project and check that the following default settings match your network settings (check what your PC uses in a DOS window with "ipconfig")